CORE Organizing Team

 Batya Levine is currently a preschool teacher in Boston.
 She plays a variety of instruments including guitar, mandolin, and saxophone, though voice is her primary instrument.
 Coming from the Jewish lineage of the tribe of Levi, who were the musicians in the Holy Temple, she is dedicated to music for the sake of healing and growth on the individual and communal levels.

-Nom grew up in Milwaukee, WI announcing songs for their father’s weekly Jewish radio show, and deeply connecting to Jewish music from around the world.
-They play drums, fingerstyle guitar, and jawharp, and they appreciate experimenting with nigunim and Yiddish folk songs, and laments.
+Noam grew up in Milwaukee, WI announcing songs for their father’s weekly Jewish radio show, and deeply connecting to music from Jewish communities around the world.
+They play drum, fingerstyle guitar, mandolin, and jawharp, and they are in love with nigunim, Yiddish folk songs, and laments.
 Noam started Der Yiddish Tekhines Proyekt, a project where new melodies are pared with excerpts of old Yiddish women's prayers so we can learn and chant them today.
 Noam is passionate about cultivating singing as a spiritual, radical, and meditative practice – one that can be a non-hierarchical collective experience for people to create intentional sacred space with their voices.
-Nom is currently a Rabbinical student at Hebrew College, and is studying to become a chaplain for incarcerated and previously incarcerated individuals fighting for healing and liberation.
+They are currently a Rabbinical student at Hebrew College, and is studying to become a chaplain for incarcerated and previously incarcerated individuals fighting for healing and liberation.

 Mónica Gomery was honored to receive rabbinical ordination from Hebrew College in June 2017, and is the new Associate Director of SVARA: A Traditionally Radical Yeshiva.
 She is the granddaughter of four Holocaust survivors and was raised by her Venezuelan Ashkenazi family in Boston and Caracas.
 She is deeply grateful to the vibrant singing community at Let My People Sing! which has enlivened in her the lost voices of her ancestors.
 When she's not singing or stomping her feet, Mónica writes poetry, studies and teaches Talmud, and supports transformative healing and justice work.